mrciolino/wiki-backup/characters/teddy.md

 ## Cult Activity in Demsford
 Teddy was formerly a resident of [Demsford](/locations/Mardun/demsford).
-During the party's battle to eliminate the cultists, tesdy was slain in the church.
+During the party's [investigation of cultists](/Events/fighting-cultists-in-demsford), Teddy was slain in the church.

 ## The Party Flees Allford